 Man pleads guilty to killing Baltimore tech entrepreneur in attack that shocked the city

-BALTIMORE (AP) — A man pleaded guilty Friday to killing Baltimore tech entrepreneur Pava LaPere last September in an apparently random attack that shocked the city.
+BALTIMORE (AP) — A man pleaded guilty to first-degree murder Friday in the killing Baltimore tech entrepreneur Pava LaPere last September in an apparently random attack that shocked the city.

-Jason Billingsley, 33, entered the guilty plea instead of going to trial Friday morning and was sentenced to life.
+Jason Billingsley, 33, entered the guilty plea instead of going to trial Friday morning.
 He also pleaded guilty Monday to two counts of attempted murder in a separate arson and home invasion case that took place just days before LaPere was found dead on the rooftop of her downtown Baltimore apartment building.

+He was sentenced to a total of three life terms, with the first two to be served simultaneously.

+“Let me be clear, Mr. Billingsley should never see the light of day again,” Baltimore State’s Attorney Ivan Bates said at a news conference following the Friday morning hearing.

 LaPere, who founded a tech startup from her dorm room at Johns Hopkins University and was named to Forbes’ 30 under 30 list for social impact, died from strangulation and blunt force trauma after being sexually assaulted.
 She was remembered as someone who remained focused on building community and using entrepreneurship to create meaningful social change, even as her national profile rose.

+Billingsley could technically become eligible for parole after 40 years, but officials said his record of prior sex offenses and parole violations essentially guarantees he remains in prison much longer.

-In a bail review hearing following Billingsley’s arrest, prosecutors said he had admitted to beating LaPere with a brick.
+Prosecutors have said Billingsley admitted to beating LaPere with a brick.
 He gained entry to her downtown Baltimore apartment building after waving her over to its glass door, but there’s no reason to believe they knew each other, according to police.

+During the hearing Friday, prosecutors said surveillance video showed an initial encounter between LaPere and Billingsley while she was walking home after attending a local arts festival with her friends.
+They said Billingsley followed LaPere and then approached her building shortly after she entered and sat down in the lobby.

 Her body was found six days after the home invasion case in which police say Billingsley gained entry into an apartment building by identifying himself as the building maintenance man.
-According to his arrest warrant, he pointed a gun at a woman inside and used duct-tape to restrain her and her boyfriend.
-He then raped the woman several times and slit her throat with a knife before dousing both victims in liquid and setting them on fire, leaving them with serious burns, police wrote.
+According to the arrest warrant, he pointed a gun at a woman inside and used duct tape to restrain her and her boyfriend.
+He then raped the woman several times and attacked her with a knife before setting both victims on fire, leaving them with serious burns, police wrote.

-Billingsley had been quickly identified as a suspect in that case.
-Baltimore police have said they were actively pursuing him, but they did not immediately alert the public because they didn’t think he was committing “random” acts of violence.
+Billingsley had been quickly identified as a suspect in that case, and Baltimore police have received criticism for their handling of the case.
+Police have said they were actively pursuing him, but they did not immediately alert the public because they didn’t think he was committing “random” acts of violence.

 The victims filed a lawsuit earlier this year accusing the property owner and management company of engaging in negligent hiring practices.